tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 ### Mexico
 * The minimum time to send a void is 10 minutes after the authorization and the maximum is 30 days.
 If the transaction was made with American Express, the maximum time is seven (7) days.<br>If no void or capture is sent after this time, the transaction is auto-voided.
 * The minimum time to send a refund is 10 minutes after the approval and the maximum is 180 days.
-If the transaction was made processed by Bancomer, the maximum time is 45 days.
+If the transaction was processed by Bancomer, the maximum time is 45 days.
 * When a refund is approved, the payer gets the money back in 30 working days.
 * Refunds with decimals are not supported.